Food Recovery Organizations and Services

 A large smiling group of volunteers stands behind a table of food donations waiting to be distributed to Californians in need

-In Los Angeles, this troop of Girl Scouts and their parents help donated food get to people in need.
+In Los Angeles, this troop of Girl Scouts and their parents help provide donated food to people in need.

 SB 1383 requires mandated food donors to: